foopgp/foopgp-hugowebsite/content/english/solutions/encryption.md

 #### How OpenPGP Encryption Works:

 1. **Key Generation**:
    - With [pgpid](https://codeberg.org/foopgp/pgpid), each user generates three pairs of keys: the public keys are shared at a minimum with correspondents.
-The private keys are kept secret and should never be on any connected system, other than security keys such as YubiKeys or NitroKeys.
+The private keys are kept secret and should never be on any connected system, other than security devices such as YubiKeys or NitroKeys.

 2. **Data Encryption**:
    - The message is encrypted with a randomly generated symmetric session key.